ExpediaGroup/graphql-kotlin/docs/server/graphql-server.md

 title: GraphQLServer
 ---

-`graphql-kotlin-server` provides a common code and basic interfaces to setup a GraphQL server in a specific server library.
+`graphql-kotlin-server` provides common code and basic interfaces to setup a GraphQL server in any framework.

 The official reference implementations are:

 * [graphql-kotlin-spring-server](./spring-server/spring-overview.md)

-We reccomend using one of the implementations if you can as the common code has very little logic.
+We reccomend using one of the implementations as the common code has very little logic but you can still use the common package to create implementation for other libraries (Ktor, Spark, etc).
-It is more of a scaffolding on how to write your server code.

 There are demos of how to use these server libraries in the `/examples` folder of the repo.

 ## `GraphQLServer`